dunkenzhao/tictactoe/Help.md

 # tictactoe
-After you win 10 rounds, you will go into the next Level of game.
+No matter how many rounds the computer wins, after you win 8 rounds, you will become the winner of the level and go into the next Level of game.

+The levels unlocked will display as colored icon.